gatecrasher777/htflow/README.md

 ```javascript
 ht.css(prop);
 ```
 Helps include style properties within your html.
-(Rather use css stylesheets for non-dynamic styling)
+(Rather use css stylesheets for non-dynamic styling.)
 __prop__ is an enumerable object whose key value pairs represent the css properties and values you wish to set or change.

 ## Install